LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 Packs that are expected to be fully portable should always be checked by loading them with the `portability` flag set to `warning`.

+To check your packs specifications, use the `packs::lint/0-2` predicates after adding the registry that provides the packs.

 Pack handling